dgraph-io/dgraph/wiki/content/deploy/index.md

 ```
 This configures our Docker client to talk to the Docker engine running on the AWS Machine.

-Finally run the command below to start the Server and Zero.
+Finally run the command below to start the Zero and Alpha.
 ```
 docker-compose up -d
 ```
-This would start 3 Docker containers running Dgraph Zero, Server and Ratel on the same machine.
+This would start 3 Docker containers running Dgraph Zero, Alpha and Ratel on the same machine.
 Docker would restart the containers in case there is any error.
 You can look at the logs using `docker-compose logs`.

 ## Multi Host Setup